FDASIA Title VII Overview

 This section allows FDA to obtain certain records from a drug manufacturer in lieu of or in advance of an inspection.
 The request for records must include a description of the records requested, and the records shall be provided within a reasonable timeframe, within reasonable limits, and in a reasonable manner.
 FDA is developing procedures to employ this new authority, including in the event of a public health emergency, and determining the type of records it may wish to request under this section.

 This section deems adulterated any drug that is manufactured in an establishment that delays, limits, denies or refuses to permit entry or inspection.
-On July 12, 2013, FDA issued draft guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
+On July 12, 2013, FDA issued a draft guidance, and on October 22, 2014, FDA issued final guidance with examples of the types of conduct that FDA considers to be in violation of Section 501(j) of the FD&C Act.
 This guidance also specified that under certain circumstances delaying, denying, limiting or refusing a request for records in advance or in lieu of an inspection under Section 706 may also result in a manufacturer’s drugs being adulterated under the FD&C Act.

 This section allows FDA to destroy, without the opportunity for export, drugs refused admission that are valued at $2,500 or less with notice and an opportunity to provide testimony on the destruction.
 This authority will help avoid the re-introduction of violative products, lessen FDA’s expenditure of resources on unsafe products repeatedly offered for importation, and deter the entry of unsafe drugs going directly to consumers.
 FDA is developing regulations to implement this section, and these regulations will provide appropriate due process prior to destruction.
 A proposed rule regarding administrative destruction of imported drugs refused admission to the U.S. was published on May 6, 2014.